 The Five Bagatelles represent a diverse collection of pieces that were assembled from 1941-43, the first three Finzi claimed were put together from old bits and pieces of other older or abandoned works.
 The Five pieces work equally well played alone or as a whole work and comprise of: 1.
 ‘Prelude’, 2.
 ‘Romance’, 3.
 ‘Carol’, 4.
 ‘Forlana’, 5.
 ‘Fughetta’.
 The last of the Bagatelles is a wonderful fast-paced piece that is fun to perform and demonstrates Finzi’s complete mastery of the fugal form and a passing homage to Bach.

-Finzi returned to London in the mid nineteen twenties finding life in the north of England perhaps a little too culturally restricting and uneventful.
+Finzi returned to London in the mid-nineteen twenties finding life in the north of England perhaps a little too culturally restricting and uneventful.
 Here he began studies with R.O.
-Morris who without the doubt was thought to be one of the best teachers of his day.
-He later gained a teaching appointment at the Royal Academy of Music in 1933, where he rubbed shoulders with established composers like Holst, Vaughn-Williams and Arthur Bliss.
+Morris who without a doubt was thought to be one of the best teachers of his day.
+He later gained a teaching appointment at the Royal Academy of Music in 1933, where he rubbed shoulders with established composers like Holst, Vaughn-Williams, and Arthur Bliss.
 It would not be stretching the truth to say that the influence of Vaughn-Williams can be heard in many of Finzi’s works; perhaps, in particular, the Violin Concerto.